 Both overwatering and underwatering can turn leaves yellow, but if you've neglected to water for a while, you can be sure of the problem.
 You can poke the soil with a finger to check moisture levels, but if you're not keen on getting dirt under your fingernails, buy yourself a moisture meter.

 How to Harvest Parsley

 You can harvest parsley at pretty much any point during its first year of growth.
 However, in the second year, it will shoot up a flower stalk and lose its coveted fresh flavor.
-To harvest parsley leaves, cut stems as close to the ground as possible and start with the oldest stalks.
+To harvest parsley leaves, sterilize sharp scissors and cut stems as close to the ground as possible and start with the oldest stalks.
 Harvesting this way helps encourage new growth.
 Cutting from the top will stifle plant regrowth.

 You can preserve your parsley harvest by using an herb keeper, drying the leaves or freezing them.
 Freezing is a great way to preserve the herby flavor of parsley.
 Just toss your harvested leaves into an airtight zipper bag and pop it in the freezer.
 Drying is an effective way to preserve parsley, but dried leaves don't pack the same flavor punch.

 Like other plants in the same family, parsley is a host plant for the black swallowtail butterfly.
 The pretty butterflies lay their eggs on the underside of the leaves.
 Once the larvae emerge, they munch away at the foliage.
 Watching these critters do their thing is neat, but it's also a bit of a pain.
 In large numbers, swallowtail caterpillars can completely ruin your parsley plants.